petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/document.md

 ## Document

 Manage your **documents** easily.
-Create, edit, remove and running text analysis.
+Create, edit, remove documents, manage tags and run text analysis.

-Every document is related to a dataset.
+Each document is related to a dataset.
 You have to specify which dataset you want to use in the `X-DataSet` header by the name of the dataset.

 > **Tip:** If you use any of the Document methods without or an unexisting `X-DataSet` header you will get a `Missing X-DataSet header!` error.

-With document you can:
+Using document endpoint you can:

+* Insert single document
 * Insert multiple documents
-* Using your own schema
-* Accessing your documents easily
+* Acess your documents
-* Modifying your documents easily
+* Modify your documents
-* Running text analysis
+* Run text analysis

 > **Tip:** Store all the related information - such as text, prices, image URLs - and use powerful queries.

 ### Insert New Document

-Insert a new document to a dataset using the predefined schema.
+Insert a new document to a dataset using a predefined schema.

 *Example REQUEST*
 > [POST /api/Documents](#operation--api-Documents-post)
->

 Header   |Value
 ---------|---
 X-DataSet|example
->

 ```JSON
 {
     "id": 9,